Top Signs That Municipal Asphalt Roads Need Repairs Before Winter

 What to Look For:

-• Crumbling pavement around older pothole patches
+• Crumbling pavement around previous repairs

-• Loose debris surrounding the damaged area
+• Loose debris scattered around damaged areas

 Solution: